 “Father,” Becky said, “the Amish eschew technology.
 Besides, I believe he is adoptable.
 Myra’s mother will be conducting a process on this.”

 Chuck’s eyebrows shot up.
 “Really?” he said.
 “I mean, if he were my son, I would be looking for him.
 Just look at him.
 He’s absolutely adorable.”

 Becky glowed at the “if he were my son” and said, “I don’t expect anyone will be looking for him.
 He was left on the side of the highway.”

 The Amish dipped the lamb sausage into a pool of yellow mustard on his plate.
-He ate mustard exclusively that first night, and the second as well.
-The Buckleys googled and made various Internet-approved Amish dishes, but the boy refused them.
-The fat that had so had darlingly wrapped around his knees and wrists began to look flaccid and grey.
+He ate mustard exclusively that first night.
+And the second as well.
+The Buckleys googled and made various internet-approved Amish dishes, but the boy refused them.
+The fat that had so darlingly wrapped around his knees and wrists began to look flaccid and grey.
 Becky spent an hour searching out Amish websites and coming up empty.
 “There just isn’t much online.”

 The Amish grew listless and clingy.